 RFE/RL’s Iranian Service: Radio Farda

-RFE/RL's Radio Farda breaks through government censorship to deliver accurate news, informed discussion, and cultural programming to audiences in Iran.
+RFE/RL's Radio Farda breaks through government censorship to deliver accurate news and provide a platform for informed discussion and debate to audiences in Iran.

 - Language: Persian

 - Coverage: approximately 9 hours of original news content daily, delivered 24/7 by radio on SW, AM, satellite, and web; multi-media website; mobile; social media; satellite TV